SwiftIRC/SwiftRPG-web/README.md

 #### .env

-Next, copy the .env file, generate a key, and fill it out:
+Next, copy the .env file, generate a key, and make any modifications you may need:

 ```
 cp .env.example .env